xinshengwang/academic-kickstart/content/project/S2IGAN/index.md

 </small>

 {{< figure src="SNE.png" title="Visualization of the distribution of the speech embeddings created by SEN without (a) and with (b) distinctive loss.
 For ease of inspection, the presented data are from 10 randomly selected classes from the CUB test dataset." lightbox="true" width="450" align="center">}}

+### Paper
+The paper was released on arXiv: https://arxiv.org/abs/2005.06968

+### Code
+The source code will be released soon: https://github.com/xinshengwang/S2IGAN.